How To Set Up Your Own Staking Operation: A Step-by-Step Flow

 Self-Learning

-Running your own validator node provides an opportunity to gain valuable experience and knowledge about blockchain technology, network maintenance, and security practices.
+Running a validator node provides an opportunity to gain valuable experience and knowledge about blockchain technology, network maintenance, and security practices.
 You will definitely be placed outside of your comfort zone, and that’s where growth happens.

 Building a Reputation with the Community